-- 1) Remove the plate on the Electrical Supply Junction Box. - Insert the electrical supply wire through the hole in the housing corner and route up the back into the supply junction box. - Basically, the black wires are connected, the white wires are connected, the ground wires are connected, and the red wires are connected. - 4) Tighten the screw clamp in the electrical connector to hold the supply wire firm. - 5) Replace the plate on the Electrical Supply Junction Box.
+- 1) Remove the plate on the Electrical Supply Junction Box. - Insert the electrical supply wire through the hole in the housing corner and route up the back into the supply junction box. - 3) The Black wire is connected to the Mains Line.
+The White wire is connected to Mains Neutral.
+The Red wire is optionally conected to a circuit to dump heat or alert in an overheat condition.
+The Green wire is connected to the Earth Ground. - 4) Tighten the screw clamp in the electrical connector to hold the supply wire firm. - 5) Replace the plate on the Electrical Supply Junction Box.